eremitik/crudit/README.md

 This was created during my time as a student at Code Chrysalis.

-'Crudit' is a simple CRUD app build with Postgres, Knex and some simple html.
+'Crudit' is a simple CRUD app built with Postgres, Knex and some simple html.

 Here are the steps to run on local: